aawood/winNetCheck/README.md

 # Setup
-Setup requires editing the two text files:
+Setup requires editing the three text files:

 externalIP.txt
 This should have one line, which is your expected external IPV4 address.
 If that ever changes, you should update this file to match.